You can translate the content of this page by selecting a language in the box below:

 A stakeholder reference group was also formed with community members and representatives from various user groups who met to provide feedback on current facilities and draft plans.
 We also undertook a feasibility study and projected the future demand for our facilities.

-The information that we gained has helped us to refine the concept plans in order to facilitate further discussion which was undertaken in early 2020.
-This informed the final Plan which was adopted in September 2020, where Council authorised due diligence and geotechnical investigations which resulted in proposed changes which the community is now being invited to provide additional feedback on.
+The information that we gained helped us to refine the concept plans to facilitate further discussion which was undertaken in early 2020.
+This informed the final Plan which was adopted in September 2020, where Council authorised due diligence and geotechnical investigations which resulted in proposed changes which the community was invited to provide additional feedback on during 2023.

 RecWest Footscray is located on the corner of Market and Essex streets and includes an indoor stadium/hall with a stage, small gymnasium, meeting/activity rooms, kitchens, an administration area, change rooms and amenities, an unused outdoor court, bocce rink, and small car park.